 - force-fed diet

-To argue the case for the chicken, one has to focus the defense on the actual facts.
+To argue the case for the chicken, one has to focus the defense on the actual facts about chickens.
 The real facts are that chickens and their chicks form a natural bond like all mothers and their offspring when they hatch.

 We deny these chicks, who start life from billions of eggs every day, the nurturing affection of their mother.
 These chicks don’t have access to any natural pleasures in the yard and are killed for food.